01 — The Short Answer

 You didn't lose control.
 You followed a script.

 It arrives on cue.
 Around day 24 or 25, sometimes day 22, you open your banking app and the number looks wrong.
 Not catastrophically wrong — just empty enough that the next few days will require rationing decisions you hadn't planned for.
 The month was supposed to be different.
 It wasn't.
 And the strange part is: it rarely is.
+For most people who run out of money before payday regularly, this is a behavioral cycle — a loop that runs on autopilot and produces the same outcome regardless of income level or budgeting effort.

 Payday does something to the brain before you spend a cent.